AdobeDocs/experience-manager-65.de-DE/help/assets/scene7.md

 >
 >These components are not available by default and need to be selected in **[!UICONTROL Design]** mode before using.

 After they are made available in **[!UICONTROL Design]** mode, you can add the components to your page like any other AEM component.
-Assets, die noch nicht in Dynamic Media Classic veröffentlicht wurden, werden in Dynamic Media Classic veröffentlicht, wenn sie sich in einem synchronisierten Ordner, auf einer Seite oder in einer Cloud-Konfiguration für Dynamic Media Classic befinden.
+Assets, die noch nicht in Dynamic Media Classic veröffentlicht wurden, werden in Dynamic Media Classic veröffentlicht, wenn sie sich in einem synchronisierten Ordner, auf einer Seite oder in einer Dynamic Media Classic-Cloud-Konfiguration befinden.

 >[!NOTE]
 >